VirtoCommerce-archieve/virtocommerce.com/Website/App_Data/Contents/Pages/research.md

 		<div class="responsive">
 			<div class="price-descr">
 				<p>
-					To lern more about Enterprise edition pricing, please completethe brief frome below and
+					To learn more about Enterprise edition pricing, please completethe brief frome below and
 					we willbe in contact with you shortly
 				</p>